AckerlyXu/heima/articles/dns/dns-operations-dnszones.md

 New-AzureRmDnsZone -Name contoso.com -ResourceGroupName MyAzureResourceGroup -Tag @{ project="demo"; env="test" }
 ```

-Azure DNS now also supports private DNS zones (currently a preview feature).
+Azure DNS now also supports private DNS zones (currently in public preview).
+To learn more about private DNS zones, see [Using Azure DNS for private domains](private-dns-overview.md).
 For an example of how to create a private DNS zone, see [Get started with Azure DNS private zones using PowerShell](./private-dns-getstarted-powershell.md).

 ## Get a DNS zone